-Topic Anti-money laundering Prevention of money laundering
+Topic Anti-money laundering Prevention of money laundering and terrorist financing

-All companies in the financial sector are expected to have formal business policies to prevent transactions with a criminal background and to work towards detecting and combating such transactions.
-This is of particular relevance to transactions that support money laundering or terrorist financing and other criminal offences that may jeopardise the assets of an institution.
+All companies in the financial sector are expected to have formal business policies to prevent transactions with a criminal background and to work towards detecting and combating such transactions and terrorist financing activities.
 Such criminal activities may not only threaten the reputation and financial strength of an institution that is abused for these purposes, but may also endanger the integrity and stability of the whole financial market.

-- BaFin’s role in preventing money laundering, terrorist financing and other criminal offences
+BaFin´s role in preventing money laundering, terrorist financing and other criminal offences

 Transparency helps to avoid risks